FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 the same way LCCC vets LA and RAS tenants.
 Cllr.
 Keary expressed his desire for an overall

 HAP review and Mr. Lowth agreed with Cllr.
+Keary’s point.
+---
-Keary’s point.--- 
+

 Cllr.
 Slattery shared her experience of an individual who had a HAP tenant that left the